raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

   )
 )
 ```
-Having defined `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore`, it follows that any regular expression has an equivalent JavaScript expression formed by combining these functions with singe character string inputs for `symbol`.
+Having defined `EMPTY_STRING`, `symbol`, `catenation`, `union`, and `zeroOrMore`, it follows that any regular expression has an equivalent JavaScript expression formed by combining these functions with singe character string inputs for `symbol`.

 Regular expressions define regular languages.
-Therefore, every regular language has an equivalent JavaScript regular expression made out of `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore`.
+Therefore, every regular language has an equivalent JavaScript regular expression made out of `EMPTY_STRING`, `symbol`, `catenation`, `union`, and `zeroOrMore`.

-Now consider what we know from our implementation so far: `EMPTY` is a finite-state automaton, and `symbol` only creates finite-state automata.
+Now consider what we know from our implementation so far: `EMPTY_STRING` is a finite-state automaton, and `symbol` only creates finite-state automata.
 And we know that `catenation`, `union`, and `zeroOrMore` create finite-state automata if given finite-state automata as input.
-Therefore, every JavaScript regular expression made out of `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore` evaluates to the description of a finite-state automaton that recognizes the regular language.
+Therefore, every JavaScript regular expression made out of `EMPTY_STRING`, `symbol`, `catenation`, `union`, and `zeroOrMore` evaluates to the description of a finite-state automaton that recognizes the regular language.

 Therefore, *All regular languages can be recognized by finite-state automata*.
 If someone says, "Oh no, this regular language cannot be recognized by a finite-state automaton," we ask them to write out the regular expression for that language.
-We then translate the symbols into invocations of `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore`, then evaluate the JavaScript expression.
+We then translate the symbols into invocations of `EMPTY_STRING`, `symbol`, `catenation`, `union`, and `zeroOrMore`, then evaluate the JavaScript expression.
 The result will be a finite-state automaton recognizing the language, disproving their claim.

 ---

 ## Making Regular Expressions More Convenient

-Our five special forms--`EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore`--can make a recognizer for any regular language.
+Our five special forms--`EMPTY_STRING`, `symbol`, `catenation`, `union`, and `zeroOrMore`--can make a recognizer for any regular language.
 But working with just those forms is tedious: That is why regex dialects include other mechanisms, like being able to specify a string of symbols to match, or the `?` operator that represents "zero or one," or the `+` operator that represents "one or more."

 We are now going to define some helpful higher-order functions that work only with the five special forms and each other.
 Since everything we will now build is built on top of what we already have, we can rest assured that we aren't making anything that couldn't be done by hand with the five tools we already have.